 Rent a car and explore Lanzarote

-All three of the above attractions are near to each other on the north side of the island so it’s worth planning to see all of them on the same day.
+All three of the above attractions are near each other on the island’s north side, so it’s worth planning your Lanzarote itinerary to see all of them on the same day.

 Compare the best car hire rates for Lanzarote